raulh82vlc/raulh82vlc.github.io/about.md

 ---

 # Raúl Hernández López / Raul Hernandez Lopez
-*Senior Software Engineer - Android at Twitter & Kotlin lover*
+*Experienced Software Engineer - focused on Android & Kotlin*

 ### Overview
 I would like to introduce myself as a continuous learner apart from being an experienced Software Engineer (10+ Years Experience), specialised on the Android platform (8 YE) & the Kotlin language (5 YE).